attestate/ad/whitepaper.md

 ## Why Demand-based Recurring Fees?

 Pricing an ad with Harberger taxes has the benefit of the tax burden increasing with the ad's rising demand.
-This improves allocative efficency for an asset compared to the efficiency of a privately owned asset.
+This improves allocative efficiency for an asset compared to privately owned asset.

-Unlimited private property titles, where the owner doesn't have to pay demand-based recurring fees, lead to inefficient allocation and gives the owners monopoly power.
+Unlimited private property titles, where the owner doesn't have to pay demand-based recurring fees, lead to inefficient allocations and give the owners monopoly power.

 ![image](https://github.com/user-attachments/assets/aec18551-cf40-4358-bc45-dd4facf84f1c)

-The most famous Georgist example of such a dynamic is exemplified by the above picture of a bill board reading "EVERYBODY WORKS BUT THE VACANT LOT," in which the private owner stated to sell the lot only by the time it had doubled in value, hence demonstrating the allocative inefficiency of private inner city real estate.
+The most famous Georgist example of such a dynamic is exemplified by the above picture of a bill board reading "EVERYBODY WORKS BUT THE VACANT LOT," in which the private owner states to sell the lot only by the time it has doubled in value, hence demonstrating the allocative inefficiency of private inner city real estate.

-As Georgists argue, an ideal inner city land policy then makes land so expensive to own over time, the cost incentivizes the owner to perfectly utilize the land, which is why Georgists are known for promoting a continuous land-value tax where its value is assessed regularly, but the assessment only considers the "unimproved land value."
+As Georgists argue, an ideal inner city land policy then makes land so expensive to own over time, the cost incentivizes owners to perfectly utilize the land, which is why Georgists are known for promoting a continuous land-value tax where its value is assessed regularly, but the assessment only considers the "unimproved land value."